DmitriyVelevas/collect_dependencies_script/README.md

 ./collect.sh --all openssh-server
 ```

 You have to remember that absolutly all accessible dependencies will be downloaded, so it can take a lot of disk space.
-I reccomned to execute script on clean system.
+I recomned to execute script on clean system.